root-project/web/install/index.md

 The package is [sci-physics/root](https://packages.gentoo.org/packages/sci-physics/root){:target="_blank"}.

+### Ubuntu and Debian-based distributions

+The ROOT team is working on the release of an official `.deb` package.
+More news on this topic very soon.<br>
+In the meanwhile, ROOT is available on Ubuntu via [conda](#conda) or our [pre-compiled binaries](#download-a-pre-compiled-binary-distribution).

 ## Conda

 For any Linux distribution and MacOS, ROOT is available as a [conda package](https://anaconda.org/conda-forge/root/){:target="_blank"}.
 To create a new conda environment containing ROOT, execute `conda create -c conda-forge --name <my-environment> root`.
 Activate the environment with `conda activate <my-environment>`.
 More instructions about using the conda package are available in [this blog post](https://iscinumpy.gitlab.io/post/root-conda/).